 There are different types of regular sewing machines, and which one you prefer is entirely up to you.
-Some people enjoy the various stitch options of computerized sewing machines, while others put greater value into the sturdy and reliable build of heavy-duty sewing machines.
+Some people enjoy the various stitch options of computerized units (you can check our digital sewing machine reviews for that), while others put greater value into the sturdy and reliable build of heavy-duty sewing machines.
 Still, despite the particular differences between these, the bottom line is that they’re made to do the same job – construct clothes.

 With only a dozen or so of different stitch options and settings, even a basic sewing machine can complete various tasks.
 Because of that, most regular sewing machines are quite versatile.
 The downside is that you must do all of the work yourself.
 Even if you use a computerized model, your hands still need to guide the needle.